 Strategic Market Research Portal ROI

-The typical SinglePoint portal pays for itself 3 to 14 times over each and every yearNorthern Light’s SinglePoint clients consistently report quantifiable savings in a number of areas that are worth considering when the time comes to present the financial case for implementing a strategic research portal.
+The typical SinglePoint enterprise market intelligence portal pays for itself 3 to 14 times over each and every yearNorthern Light’s SinglePoint clients consistently report quantifiable savings in a number of areas that are worth considering when the time comes to present the financial case for implementing a strategic research portal.
 Note: All client details cited below are from publicly available documents, including conference presentations and market research reports written about the clients’ portals; Northern Light earns and enjoys the highest level of confidentiality and trust with our clients.

 “”We avoided a $50 million mistake by using our SinglePoint portal to find that the market being addressed by a company we were considering buying had been previously studied by other business units that raised serious questions about the future of the company’s technology.” – Market Research Director and SinglePoint Client